DirtyHairy/node-libxl/README.md

 # Reporting bugs

-Please report any bugs on the github issue tracker.
+Please report any bugs or feature requests on the github issue tracker.

 # Roadmap

-Version 0.1 is the first release which covers nearly the full API.
-For 0.2 (and possibly 0.3), I anticipate adding asynchroneous calls for reading and writing and implementing the remaining functions.
+As the API is completely covered, I consider the bindings complete.
+New releases will only cover new libxl methods and fix bugs.
+If you identify parts of libxl that are particularily slow, asynchroneous version of those could be added as well.

 # Credits